primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 }
 ```

 > You might be wondering why the static `Create` method.
-This is pattern I have been smitten by somewhat recently.
+This is pattern I have been smitten with somewhat recently.
-> I like it because it allows me to have a single constructor.
-Having a single constructor makes it easier for me
+> I like it because it allows me to have a single constructor, which makes it easier for me
 > to reason about the invariants of my class upon construction.
+>
-While we haven't gotten there yet, you could imagine
+> While we haven't gotten there yet, you could imagine
-> in this case you may want to construct a `JsonMergePatch' object from a `string`, or maybe a `Stream`.
+> wanting to construct a `JsonMergePatch' object from a `string`, or maybe a `Stream`.
 Instead of
 > having several different constructors, I can create overloads for `Create` that would convert the supplied
 > parameters to the `JsonDocument' type that my class really depends upon.
+>
-Also, this pattern even allows for things
+> Also, this pattern allows for things
 > like `async` construction.
-Not sure this would be a good idea, but I could imagine an overload like
+Maybe I want an overload like
 > `Task<JsonMergePatch<T>> Create(Uri uri)` that fetches the specified resource asynchronously and converts it to a
 > `JsonMergePatch<T>`.
 Can't do that with constructors.
-Making the constuctor private forces you to go through the
-> 'Create' methods, keeping the API consistent.

 That is the easy part.
 The interesting code will be in the `IsDefined` method.